coollabsio/fonts/README.md

 @import url('https://api.fonts.coollabs.io/css2?family=Roboto&display=swap');
 </style>
 ```

+Currently, it only supports the css2 [API endpoint](https://developers.google.com/fonts/docs/css2).

 ## Stack
 - The API is a simple HTTP server (written in Node.js/[Fastify](https://fastify.io)), that is open-sourced and does not log anything, hosted with a [coolify](https://coolify.io) instance on a [Hetzner](https://hetzner.com) server.